confused-Techie/atom-backend/README.md

 ## Documentation

-To view researched information and the behavior that will be mirrored from the original Backend is available [here](/docs/overview.md);
+To view researched information and the behavior that will be mirrored from the original Backend is available [here](/docs/overview.md).

+If you would like to read more about the routes available defined by the OpenAPI Spec those are available [here](/docs/openapi.md).

 Please note that for the time being this documentation of the Read Me is overly verbose to allow easy communication while in development.